JoSeTe4ever/AGS_HBS/README.md

 # AGS_HBS
-This is an Adventure Game Studio script game, That I developed for my best friend Silvia.
-(HBS == Happy Birthday Silvia)
+This is an Adventure Game Studio script game, That I developed for my best friend Silvia for her 32th Birthday.

+HBS === Happy Birthday Silvia

 Find the way out from the dream here.